(Updated September 2016)

 Gaseous diffusion process

-Commercial uranium enrichment was first carried out by the diffusion process in the USA.
+Commercial uranium enrichment was first carried out by the diffusion process in the USA, at Oak Ridge, Tennessee.
 It has since been used in Russia, UK, France, China and Argentina as well.
 It is a very energy-intensive process, requiring about 2400 kWh per SWU*.
-USEC says that electricity accounts for 70% of the production cost at its Paducah plant, which is the last one operating.
+USEC said that electricity accounted for 70% of the production cost at its Paducah plant, which was the last one operating.

 In recent years the gaseous diffusion process has accounted for about 25% of world enrichment capacity.
-However, though they have proved durable and reliable, gaseous diffusion plants reached the end of their design life and the focus is on centrifuge enrichment technology which has replaced them.
+However, though they have proved durable and reliable, gaseous diffusion plants reached the end of their design life and the much more energy-efficient centrifuge enrichment technology has replaced them.

 The large Georges Besse I enrichment plant at Tricastin in France (beyond cooling towers)